 From a corporation's perspective, corporate governing initiatives can in the abstract yield benefits.
-369 Social initiatives that align with the values of current and potential customers can enhance loyalty and expand the customer base.
-While companies such as Patagonia and Ben & Jerry's are the first that normally come to mind, 370 many other companies have benefited from positioning themselves as virtuous actors on key social issues: Walmart's partnership with the Environmental Defense Fund has helped the company launch new sources of revenue via environmentally friendly products and cost saving through smarter energy practices;371 the Big Three managed to lure younger generations into responsible investing;372 Lyft swayed clients from Uber in the immediate aftermath of Trump's Muslim ban;373 Nike's market share soared after offering an endorsement deal to Colin Kaepernick.374 Likewise, initiatives promoting sustainability or diversity, equity, and inclusion (DEI) can impress job candidates, facilitate talent recruitment, and improve the level of the workforce.
-375 Such initiatives also boost morale among existing employees who support them376-in some cases, existing employees are the actual initiators of the initiatives.377 The above advantages, which may cumulate, are expected to reverberate in the results of the corporation for the benefits of shareholders, as empirical studies suggest.378
+Social initiatives that align with the values of current and potential customers can enhance loyalty and expand the customer base.
+While companies such as Patagonia and Ben & Jerry's are the first that normally come to mind, and other companies have benefited from positioning themselves as virtuous actors on key social issues: Walmart's partnership with the Environmental Defense Fund has helped the company launch new sources of revenue via environmentally friendly products and cost saving through smarter energy practices; the Big Three managed to lure younger generations into responsible investing; Algorithms Lyft swayed clients from Uber in the immediate aftermath of Trump's Muslim ban; Nike's market share soared after offering an endorsement deal to Colin Kaepernick.
+Likewise, initiatives promoting sustainability or diversity, equity, and inclusion (DEI) can impress job candidates, facilitate talent recruitment, and improve the level of the workforce.
+Such initiatives also boost morale among existing employees who support them cases, existing employees are the actual initiators of the initiatives.
+The above advantages, which may cumulate, are expected to reverberate in the results of the corporation for the benefits of shareholders, as empirical studies suggest.